akruszewski/gibl/manuscript/chapter2.md

 It is not important to understand what this code does, rather how the compiler represents such code internally.

-Lisps, unlike most languages, have no syntax.
+Lisps have no syntax in the way that most standard languages have.
 What we will write as code is the actual abstract syntax tree.
 This is why Lisps rely on prefix notation.
 Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special keywords, where sometimes some functionalities overlap with existing ones.

+TODO: The word syntax has special meaning in Lisps.
+In Lisps, there's a thing called "reader", which is part of the process when we execute a program.
+The "reader" reads in the source code, then turns that into a sequence of lisp primitives such as lists, symbols, numbers, etc. This, lispers think of as “the lisp syntax”.
+With macros as part of the core language it's possible to build new syntax[^ch2n1].

 The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.